GabrielSilveiraa/Marvel/README.md

 The communication between the ViewController and ViewModel is done using Combine framework and a `transform(input: Input) -> Output` pattern described [here](https://medium.com/blablacar-tech/rxswift-mvvm-66827b8b3f10)

-Every ViewController in the project inherits the `ViewCodedViewController` class, which uses a generic `BaseView` class.
+Every ViewController in the project inherits from `ViewCodedViewController` class, which uses a generic `BaseView` class.
 It's a pattern for view coding created by me and inspired by [this article](https://swiftrocks.com/writing-cleaner-view-code-by-overriding-loadview.html)

 ## Issues I had while developing the project 🔨